 Fast Paced Living

 We live in the era of quick fixes and ‘life hacks’.
 We can Google the answer to any question in a matter of seconds.
 Advertisements on television tell us that we can achieve happiness with a new car or a luxury coffee-maker.
-The techno-futurists suggest that we can save ourselves from catastrophic climate change with a few fancy inventions.
+The techno-futurists suggest that we can save ourselves from catastrophic climate change

 At every turn, there’s someone telling us that enlightenment is just one step away, comfort can be found in a package, happiness will come with our next paycheck.